9 Best Consignment POS in 2026: Feature & Price Breakdown

 Shopify’s POS is ideal for stores that plan to do a lot of omnichannel selling (in-store and online).
 It starts with $5 / month in their starter plan.
 If you are running a consignment boutique and also want a full e-commerce website, Shopify gives you an integrated solution.
 All your inventory can live in Shopify, and you can sell through your brick-and-mortar.
 The POS app itself is polished and works with their affordable card readers.
 Shopify also lets your integrate with other card readers.
 Here is a detailed review on how to use Shopify as consignment shop.

-1. PayPal Zettle as POS for consignment Stores
+3. PayPal Zettle as POS for consignment Stores

 Zettle is a great option for small resale shops that prioritize low payment fees and simplicity.
 Since it has no monthly fee and slightly lower transaction rates than Square in some regions, it can save you a bit on each sale – which adds up when margins are thin.
 It’s backed by PayPal, so it’s reliable and funds flow into your PayPal business account for easy access.
-The Zettle POS app covers the basics: product catalog, tax calculation, and a
+The Zettle POS app covers the basics: product catalog, tax calculation and a simple checkout.

-2. Legacy consignment POS systems (SimpleConsign, Resale World…)
+4. Legacy consignment POS systems (SimpleConsign, Resale World…)

 For most shop owners, they simply aren’t worth it.
-The higher monthly fees and setup costs, outdated interfaces, and lack of flexibility make them a tough sell in 2025.
+The higher monthly fees and setup costs, outdated interfaces, and lack of flexibility make them a tough sell .
 Unless you have very specific needs that absolutely cannot be met with a general POS + add-on software, you’ll likely be happier and more efficient with one of the solutions above.

 Whichever you choose, ensure you have a plan for handling consignor records (via your own system, an integration, or separate software).
 With the right setup, you’ll spend less time wrestling with technology and more time growing your consignment business – sourcing great inventory, serving customers, and paying your consignors on time.